LT-IntroToAI-SY2324/a3-movie-chatbot-BPena-Lepe/a3_writeup.md

 5. What was the most difficult portion of this assignment?
+The most difficult portion was getting started on the title by year function as it took some thought to get it to work and all the other functions were similar to it.

 6. Did you write a new assert for your pattern action?